ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

       - * Download open source software from GitHub accounts of SP6 partners
       - * license terms of respective software
       - * support through channels indicated with the respective software
-        * community support through HBP Forum
+        * community support through EBRAINS support team
-    * - HBP IDENTITY
+    * - EBRAINS IDENTITY
-      - anyone with an HBP Identity Account
+      - anyone with an EBRAINS Identity Account
-      - * Browse BSP Use Case Collabs
+      - * Browse CLSI Use Case Collabs
-        * Browse BSP model Collabs
+        * Browse CLSI model Collabs
         * Can be added to private Collabs by Collab owners
         * Restricted access to apps: limited functionality or limited access
       - * license terms of respective software
         * HBP Collaboratory or Platform Terms of Service for accessible services
       - * Best effort support
-        * send inquiries to bsp-support@humanbrainproject.eu
+        * send inquiries to support@ebrains.eu
     * - PROJECT ACCESS
-      - anyone who belongs to an HBP Partnering Project (or similar agreement)
+      - anyone who belongs to an EBRAINS Partnering Project (or similar agreement)
-      - * All rights of HBP Identity class
+      - * All rights of EBRAINS Identity class
-        * Access to the online functionality of the Brain Simulation Platform if requested in the Partnering Project agreement
+        * Access to the online functionality of the CLSI if requested in the Partnering Project agreement
-        * Access to HBP models in the Brain Simulation Platform if requested in the Partnering Project agreement
+        * Access to EBRAINS models in the CLSI if requested in the Partnering Project agreement
         * HPC resources (*)
       - * license terms of respective software
-        * HBP Collaboratory or Platform Terms of Service for accessible services
+        * EBRAINS Collaboratory or Platform Terms of Service for accessible services
         * Terms of the Partnering Project agreement (or similar agreement)
       - * Full support according to terms of Partnering Project agreement
         * send inquiries and support requests to bsp-support@humanbrainproject.eu
-    * - HBP MEMBERS
+    * - EBRAINS MEMBERS
-      - Anyone who belongs to an HBP partner institution and is granted accreditation to a particular HBP Subproject
+      - Anyone who belongs to an EBRAINS partner institution and is granted accreditation to a particular EBRAINS Subproject
-      - * All rights of HBP Identity class
+      - * All rights of EBRAINS Identity class
-        * Access to the online functionality of the Brain Simulation Platform
+        * Access to the online functionality of the CLSI
-        * Access to HBP models in the Brain Simulation Platform
+        * Access to EBRAINS models in the CLSI
         * HPC resources (*)
-      - * HBP Consortium Agreement
+      - * EBRAINS Consortium Agreement
       - * Full support
         * send inquiries and support requests to bsp-support@humanbrainproject.eu